 Consulting career is monetarily rewarding and is especially beneficial in gaining career capital (such as network, experiences, and skills) that opens up even more rewarding exit opportunities.
 That said, getting into consulting requires you to go through 3 extremely challenging rounds of resume screening, ability tests like the McKinsey PST, and Case Interviews.

 As an ex-McKinsey myself, I spent more time looking for prep materials than preparing, and really wished they were all in one place.
-But you can certainly do differently and save valuable prep time and effort, because I’ve gone through all the hassle for you to create the Ultimate Management Consulting Program, containing everything you need to get into consulting.
+But you can certainly do differently and save valuable prep time and effort, because I’ve gone through all the hassle for you to create the Case Interviews End-to-End Secrets Programs, containing everything you need to get into consulting.
 Good luck with your prep!